farshidmh/openstack-labs/install/kolla-ansible-aio.md

 localhost                  : ok=92   changed=0    unreachable=0    failed=0    skipped=65   rescued=0    ignored=0
 ```

-**NOTE:**

-- If you get any error, you can run the command again to fix it.
-- `ok` and `changed` values might be different for you, which is normal.

-**Deploy OpenStack**:
+### Deploy OpenStack

+This step might take a while, so be patient, and It's a nice idea to run this command directly from the server console
+or KVM, not from SSH.

 To deploy OpenStack, run:

 ```bash
 kolla-ansible -i all-in-one deploy
 ```

-**NOTEs:**

-- This step might take a while, so be patient.
-- It's a nice idea to run this command directly from the server console or KVM, not from SSH.

 Result would be like: